Leaving Surgical Instruments Inside The Patient Is Negligence

-If your surgeon leaves an instrument, sponge or other tool behind in your body after surgery, you could experience serious consequences, including infection or even death.
+If your surgeon leaves an instrument, sponge or another tool behind in your body after surgery, you could experience serious consequences, including infection or even death.
 While there are usually safeguards in place to prevent surgical mishaps from happening, human error continues to persist, even among surgeons and other high-level medical professionals.
 And while hospitals may accept that a certain number of these events happen every year, you shouldn’t have to accept it when it happens to you.

 - Remnants of broken instruments